voodoo12345/credits-docs/source/transactions.rst

 Transaction
 ^^^^^^^^^^^

-Transaction is an :ref:`Applicable <interfaces-applicable>`, :ref:`Marshallable <interfaces-marshallable>`, and :ref:`Hashable <interfaces-hashable>` object.
+The Transaction is an :ref:`Applicable <interfaces-applicable>`, :ref:`Marshallable <interfaces-marshallable>`, and :ref:`Hashable <interfaces-hashable>` object.
 Transactions are the units of work used to manipulate state on the blockchain.
 Transactions consist of always one ``Transform`` to mutate state and one-or-many ``Proofs`` to authenticate the changes proposed in the ``Transform``.

-To construct a ``Transaction`` it's dependencies should be constructed and injected.
+To construct a ``Transaction`` its dependencies should be constructed and injected.
-First a ``Transform`` must be constructed, each transform's constructor will differ based on it's behaviour.
+First, a ``Transform`` must be constructed, each transform's constructor will differ based on its behaviour.
 The transforms are what will essentially define the business logic of the application.

 Once the ``Transform`` has been created, at least one Proof needs to be added to